robertsonmcclure/robertsonmcclure.github.io/_posts/2015-06-04-an-ubuntu-headache-and-my-github-advil.md

 layout: post
 title: "an ubuntu headache and my github advil"
 date: 2015-06-04
+categories: personal
+description: My odyssey started last night when I decided I should look into Linux as an Operating System.
+Once down the rabbit hole it is very hard to return.
 ---

 My odyssey started last night when I decided I should look into Linux as an Operating System.
 Once down the rabbit hole it is very hard to return.
 The roadblocks I encountered were peculiar to say the least.